Anonymous-ab/DX-Mamba/README.md

             <p>To evaluate the performance of our proposed DX-Mamba model, we collected a large-scale dog x-ray dataset, named Dog-Xray.
 With extensive experiments, we show that our DX-Mamba model can be applied as an effective report-generation model, in both the veterinary and human medical fields.</p>
                 <h3>Dataset</h3>
                 <p>We develop the first large-scale dog thoracic X-ray dataset, Dog-Xray, mainly to deal with the lack of training data for deep learning models, facilitating the report generation task in the veterinary field.
 The dataset is unique as it is the first large-scale dataset focusing on dogs.
 It contains 13,794 dog thoracic studies and 36,264 corresponding X-ray images.
 The detailed information of the split train, validation, and test datasets is shown in Table 1.
-                <p>We have uploaded our dataset on Hugging Face: https://huggingface.co/datasets/Anonymousab/Dog-Xray.
-However, due to dataset privacy, we enable a brief request before you can preview or download the dataset.
-Please provide your name, institution, and a brief explanation of how you intend to use the data to our Email: anonymous_ab6@hotmail.com, alongside the automatic verification process ON THE WEBSITE.
-We will grant access instantly when we receive the information.

                 <figure style="display: flex; flex-direction: column; align-items: center; justify-content: center; text-align: center;">
                     <img src="Figures/Dataset overview.png" alt="Table 1: An overview of the Dog-Xray dataset." style="width: 800px; max-width: 100%; height: auto;">